-If you are here during the weekends, don’t miss out this short but spectacular 5-minutes show at 9 p.m.
-The dragon will breathe fire between the 2-minutes and water between the 3-minutes from its mouth.
+If you are here during the weekends, don’t miss out this short but spectacular 5-minutes show at 9 pm.
+You can watch the dragon breath fire for 2 minutes and later sprinkler water for 3 minutes from its mouth.

 Take the lift up to the edge of the Water Mountain and began climbing up the steps.
-You will walk through its pilgrimage site with peaks, caves, tunnels and temples.
+You will walk through its pilgrimage site with peaks, caves, tunnels, and temples.
 There are Buddhist sanctuaries and places of worship here.
-Glad that I made it to the summit and enjoy the breathtaking panoramic views of other mountains, Danang city and the beach.
-It took me 3 hours to search to the path all the way up (considering making a few breaks in between).
+Glad that I made it to the summit and enjoy the breathtaking panoramic views of other mountains, Danang city, and the beach.
+It took me 3 hours to explore the entire pilgrim sites, considering making a few breaks in between.

-Return to the city using the same yellow bus from the opposite direction to a local Hàn Market (Chợ Hàn).
-Try Vietnamese food here before continue to scroll through the market.
-Just like Ben Thanh market in Saigon, you can get fresh groceries, dried fruits, local coffee, housewares, fabrics and clothes.
+Explore the local Hàn Market (Chợ Hàn) and enjoy some Vietnamese food here before continuing to stroll through the market.
+Just like Ben Thanh market in Saigon, you can get fresh groceries, dried fruits, local coffee, housewares, fabrics, and clothes.

-If you are looking for Ao Dai, a Vietnamese garment mainly worn by women here, you are in the right place.
-There are plenty of choices with different colors and designs with the prices starting from 250,000 Dong.
+If you are looking for Ao Dai, a traditional Vietnamese garment worn by local women, you are in the right place.
+There are plenty of choices with different colors and designs.
+You can find this beautiful Ao Dai selling from 250,000 Dong.
 You also can get the opportunity to get up front and see how they are made here.

 Chill out at Highlands Coffee, a local coffee shop chain after walking half the day in hot weather.
 I bought their Lychee Tea (trà thạch vài) and yummy Green Tea Cheese Cake (bánh phô mai trà xanh) and the taste is really great.

-Admire this unique pink painted Danang Cathedral which was built by French priest Louis Vallet in 1923.
-The catholic church stands at 70 meters, also known as Con Ga Church (Rooster Church) due to the imposing bell tower with a rooster weathercock on top.
+This unique pink-painted Danang Cathedral was built by French priest Louis Vallet in 1923.
+Standing at 70 meters tall, this catholic church is known as Con Ga Church (Rooster Church) due to the imposing bell tower with a rooster weathercock on top.
 As it was Sunday afternoon, I got to see its people perform mass prayer here.

 My Khe Beach

 Relax on the beautiful sandy beach of My Khe Beach and enjoy the cool sea breeze.
-You will see the locals and tourists doing all sorts of fun activities on Sunday evening including parasailing, beach volleyball, jet skiing, swimming and yoga exercise.
-Kids too were happily playing around and building sandcastle, which reminds me of my younger days.
+You will see the locals and tourists doing all sorts of fun activities, including parasailing, beach volleyball, jet skiing, swimming, and yoga exercise.
+Kids too were happily playing around and building sand castles, which reminds me of my younger days.

-Enjoy a night walk at Love ‘lock’ Bridge, an arc-shaped wharf right next to the famous Dragon Bridge.
+Take a night walk at Love ‘lock’ Bridge, an arc-shaped wharf right next to the famous Dragon Bridge.
 It is a fascinating attraction where you can see or carve your own padlocks on this romantic bridge.
-It was inspired from such bridges like Pond des Arts in France and Milvio in Italy.
+It was inspired by bridges like Pond des Arts in France and Milvio in Italy.